Ten Nearly Universal Truisms of Personal Finance

 We all make money mistakes as the deck is stacked against us

-I’ve engaged with lots of people about their personal finances — young and old, optimists and pessimists, richer and poorer, risk-takers and avoiders, artists and engineers, spenders and savers, over- and under-educated, etc. Hopefully, they’ve learned as much from me as I have from them.
+I’ve engaged with lots of people about their personal finances — young and old, optimists and pessimists, richer and poorer, risk-takers and averters, artists and engineers, spenders and savers, over- and self-educated, etc. Hopefully, they’ve learned as much from me as I have from them.

-From this admittedly biased sample (that is, they were willing to interact with me), I’ve deduced a set of nearly universal truisms about how we manage our personal finances that cause us to make flawed decisions about saving and spending our money.
+From this admittedly biased sample (that is, they interacted with me), I’ve deduced a set of nearly universal truisms about how we manage our personal finances that cause us to make flawed decisions about saving and spending our money.
 Maybe you can learn something from this list.

 We underestimate the power of compound growth over long periods.